bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 **Depression and burnout are pretty serious stuff.
 At the moment of writing, I'm 27 years old and I already burnt out twice in my career.** I definitely don't recommend this!
 All of this because of my too high expectations towards myself, overworking, ambitions, etc.

+### Have fun!

+Open Source is fun place.
+If you spent some of your work or free time at forums, GitHub Issues and working with the community, it's always worth to fill this place with positive energy!
+Laugh, jokes, funny situations, memes, emojis.
+Everything is allowed!
+It helps to maintain a healthy atmosphere and break some ice on the way!
+Your slack forum or Github Issues don't need to be always just a sad place full of reported OOMs or race conditions! (:

+As an example, I recently was amused by contributors from Russia that clearly where having some extra *%%%* help while making [this PR](https://github.com/thanos-io/thanos/pull/1789#issuecomment-559025685).
+Met them at the [FOSDEM](https://fosdem.org/) the other day and they are nice people in real life as well. (:

 ## Summary